What You Don't Know

 The intelligence for a lot of them will be sub-par and not convenient to your location.

 The BAC (Blood Alcohol Content) is a per se indication of intoxication.

 Just because you're a little over the 0.08 BAC, that doesn't mean that you are actually under the influence of alcohol.

 You may not be negatively affected by the alcohol because of how your body processes it.

 They can and will arrest you even if you are under 0.08.

-So Pay Attention: Admitting that you have been drinking that day OR deciding to take the field sobriety test OR accepting to take a breathalyzer are tricks that cops use to build their case against you.
+Admitting that you have been drinking that day OR choosing to take the field sobriety test OR accepting the breathalyzer are games or tricks used by cops to build their case against you.

 NEVER ADMIT that you have been drinking that day.